colinwkingen/hair_salon_sql/README.md

 ## Description

-This is a project that utilizes Sinatra as a server and runs on Heroku.
-IT allows the user to enter a word, then enter any number of descriptions for it.
-It is intended to be an exercise in  using a object oriented programming.
+This is a project that uses a database to explore one to many information relationships.
+It allows a user, presumably a salon employeee, to alter the stylists and clients present and assign clients to stylists.
+All persistent data is stored in postgresql databases.

 ## Setup/Installation Requirements